aryannaithani/ClarifAI/README.md

-# 🧠 AI Classroom Assistant
+# 📎 AI Classroom Assistant – Chrome Extension Powered by Phi-2 + OpenVINO

-An AI-powered real-time classroom assistant built using Microsoft Phi-2 and optimized with Intel OpenVINO.
-This project is designed to function both as a web-based chatbot and as a Chrome extension, making it easy for students and teachers to interact during live sessions.
+An AI-powered **Chrome extension** designed to assist students in real time using the **Phi-2 language model optimized with Intel OpenVINO**.
+It runs locally, uses a lightweight backend, and supports **voice input** for hands-free interaction — making it a perfect assistant during online or in-person classroom sessions.

 ---

 ## 🚀 Technologies Used

-- **Python** (Core backend language)
+- **Python + Flask** – lightweight backend server
-- **Flask** (Web framework for serving the chatbot)
+- **Intel OpenVINO** – optimized inference for Microsoft Phi-2 model
-- **Transformers (Hugging Face)** (For model handling)
+- **Transformers (Hugging Face)** – for tokenizer/model utilities
-- **Intel OpenVINO** (For model optimization and faster inference)
+- **HTML/CSS/JavaScript** – Chrome Extension UI with voice input
-- **HTML/CSS/JavaScript** (Chat interface & Chrome extension)
+- **Web Speech API** – for speech-to-text functionality

 ---